-We certainly faced the same conundrum when we were starting out, and had to do plenty of research before figuring out which tablet to get.
+We certainly faced the same conundrum when starting out, and had to do plenty of research before figuring out which tablet to get.

 Here we’re going to save you the time and frustration, and potentially hundreds of dollars of misspent money by diving in-depth into the topic.

-In particular, we’ll be looking at graphics tablets and drawing tablets, including broad descriptions of both, their key features, advantages, disadvantages, and a discussion of which one is best for you, depending on your needs.
+In particular, we’ll be looking at drawing tablet vs graphic tablet, including broad descriptions of both, their key features, advantages, disadvantages, and a discussion of which one is best for you, depending on your needs.

 What is a graphics tablet?

 A graphics tablet is a type of hardware input device.
 It is a way for artists to be able to do their work in digital form.
 Most graphics tablets have a pressure sensitive surface on which artist do their drawing work.
 The graphics tablet itself has to be connected to a computer or laptop in order to be fully utilized.

 That’s the only way you’ll be able to see whatever you’re drawing.